veebch/veebkeeb/apps/affinity/README.md

 The keys are split into three layers, which makes the 9 keys have **26** different commands.
 The Top layer is the default one.
 These are the ones you will use for commonly-used modifiers.
 The second layer controls other commands and cursor keys.
 The third layer controls the keyboard's lights.

+L1 = Hold for Layer 1
+L2 = Hold for Light Controls
 ![keymap](./affinity.png)

 ### How to apply this keymap